What Color Are Bed Bugs?

 What color are bed bug bites?

 Bed bug bites typically appear as small, red, itchy bumps on the skin.
 The redness is a result of the body’s inflammatory response to the bite.
-While bed bug bites may cause discomfort and itching, the color of the bites cannot provide information about the bug’s color.
+While bed bug bites may cause discomfort and itching, the color of the bites cannot provide information about the bug’s color:

-Bed bug bites on female hand skin
+Bed bug bites appearance

 Can the color of a bed bug bite provide any information about the bug’s color?